Pastry is never considered ‘healthy’ but the idea of eating a varied and balanced diet is.

 Prepare your vegetables.
 Removing the skin from your sweet potato and dicing into 1″ cubes.
 Along with your mixed peppers, carrot , celery and red onion.
 Add your onion to a small frying pan with 100ml of water and reduce them until caramelised.Add everything to a deep dish and roast for 45 minutes-1 hour.
 Add your tomatoes to a separate tray so they can roast separately and produce a deeper flavour.

-Not only am I awful at creating pastry, I’m horrendous and using gluten free dough.
+Not only am I awful at creating pastry, I’m horrendous at using a gluten-free dough.
 Which is why I rarely make pies and puds.
 I love baking but It never produces ‘pretty’ food.
 Which is a huge shame when you run a blog that depends on images.

 *Feel free to add more spices to your mix, I just enjoy the rustic flavours of the roasted vegetables.
 Especially roasted Sweet potato and tomato.
 I also keep the coriander fresh on top for serving as it has a stronger flavour and I love coriander!

 Alternative pies; How about Adding pesto instead of the spice mix?
 Or, Try slow roasted butternut squash with spinach and feta.
 Or even a mini cheese and broccoli pie, for a light lunch or as a side dish.
 Don’t fancy quinoa, try lentils for a heartier dish!

 Filling your pie with hearty root vegetables and a healthy side dish makes this meal a balanced and filling accompaniment to your weekly menu.
 Not to mention the added bonus of getting the kids to eat their veggies you also get the fulfilment of home baking at such a wonderful time of year.
 Tom has the week off work and we really enjoyed whipping this up together.
 Home baking, if you have the time, is always a treat.
 It offers you more options for your food and reduces the additives that are often hidden in your meals.